 We know that 2022 was a tough year.
 With a worsening economy and inflation, many borrowers had to pick between spending their hard-earned money on food or mortgage payments.
-We predict that 2023 won’t be much better overall in terms of homeownership opportunities.
+Our housing market prediction 2023 won’t be much better overall in terms of homeownership opportunities.
 All indicators point to another tough year with some bright spots.
 Read on to learn more:

 Homes remain at a median price of nearly $400,000 and rentals at nearly $1,900.
 Even though prices are expected to decrease by 10% nationwide and as much as 25% in certain markets, the majority of consumers who currently want to become homeowners won’t take the plunge unless necessary until 30-year fixed mortgage rates drop a lot lower than 6.29%.

 Homeowners who own their homes entirely or make mortgage payments are less likely to sell until rates improve enough to make it worthwhile.
 Low- and moderate-income homeowners with devalued underwater homes and high debt-to-income ratios are more likely than in previous years to miss payments and default and less likely to receive refinancing approval.

 Every expert in the industry has made a housing market prediction 2023 that foreclosures will increase nationwide.
 They also expect an increase in requests for home equity lines of credit from those homeowners that can still claim 10% or more equity.

 Young and low- and moderate-income borrowers will lack affordable access to homeownership.
 The rental market is expected to open up in many areas after a decrease in rental prices because of newly constructed multi-rental properties.
 Yet, the homeowner portion of the market is expected to become more closed off except in areas that offer lower-cost housing in remote, less-populated or less-desirable locations.

 Remote workers will have the most housing opportunities since most of them can relocate away from high-priced properties in whatever region they call home.

 A More In-Depth Analysis